Tips for managing anxiety

 On this note, you can check the facts on a number of different things to help you regulate anxiety.
 Irrational thoughts, core beliefs, opinions of others.
 You name it.
 Ask yourself if there is evidence to support your anxious beliefs or if you (or others) are making assumptions based on fear or past experiences.
 By examining the facts objectively, you can gain perspective and reduce the intensity of anxious thoughts.

-Foster Mindfulness of Others
+Work On Mindfulness of Others

 Try Progressive Muscle Relaxation